Fire Damage Remediation

 Because of the unique way in which smoke behaves, a loss due to fire can result in complex damages.
 If you have experienced such a loss, a trained professional is necessary to determine what damage may have occurred to building materials and contents as a result of fire, heat, smoke, and moisture.

-An experienced fire restoration professional understands the way in which smoke may penetrate deep within a structure, filling hidden cavities and causing damage and odor, which may not be visible to a surface inspection.
+Experienced fire damage remediation professionals understand the way smoke may penetrate deep within a structure, filling hidden cavities and causing damage and odor, which may not be visible to a surface inspection.
 Their understanding of building systems helps them determine the extent in which smoke damage may have spread.

 Here are some other facts that you may not know about smoke: